Tipsheet

 Debt / eq.0.20

-28x Increase in vehicle scrapping volumes driving core growth.
+28x Increase in vehicle scrapping volumes underpinning the new growth.

 What's new

-• MSTC plans to exit its legacy trading business entirely by early 2027.
+• MSTC will exit its legacy trading business by early 2027.

-• The new digital focus is an electronic certificate trading platform and a B2B travel portal for government clients.
+• Pivot is to a new EPR certificate trading platform and a B2B travel portal.

-• Vehicle scrapping volumes jumped 28-fold, and the Mahindra JV cut its impairment losses by over 80%.
+• Mahindra JV impairment losses were cut by over 80%.

 Why this matters

-This is a concrete roadmap from a state-owned firm to shift from low-margin commodity trading to platform-based e-commerce.
-The 28x volume surge in vehicle scrapping shows the new model is already scaling, while the sharp reduction in Mahindra JV losses removes a persistent drag on profitability.
+The call details a concrete roadmap for shifting MSTC from low-margin commodity trading to platform-based e-commerce.
+The 28-fold jump in scrapping volumes shows policy-driven demand is already materialising, and the near-total elimination of Mahindra JV losses removes a drag on earnings.

 What we're watching